Our Healthy Zucchini Tortillas Recipe is for healthy low carb tacos and or burritos. Mexican food can be lighter and less carbs!

 Zucchini Tortillas Recipe

-Love tortillas without all the starch and carbs?
-You’ll obsess over our low carb zucchini tortillas recipe!
-Seriously this recipe for zucchini tortillas is mind blowing because it’s made with grated zucchini, which is why it’s so much healthier than regular flour and corn tortillas.
-We love eating soft tacos but sometimes too many of the flour or corn tortillas are loaded with carbs.
-Instead, we can eat tacos and soft tacos with less guilt by using zucchini tortillas.
 These zucchini tortillas are loaded with flavor, without all the carbs and definitely worth trying because they’re even delicious on their own.
 Seriously, if you just tasted one of these tortillas, you’ll understand what we’re talking about.
 They’re super delicious alone as a snack or as a zucchini tortilla wrap with hummus or what ever you want.
 The flavor comes from the spices and some parmesan cheese.
 Everyone who has made this has said it’s great for a paleo or keto lunch.
 This healthy zucchini tortilla recipe is a great paleo recipe or keto recipe when you’re wanting to eat less starch and more vegetables.

 Video: Healthy Zucchini Tortillas Recipe

 For the lowest carb keto version, use crushed pork rinds.
 You can buy bags of pork rinds in the store and use a food processor to crush them.
 Or They can also be found already pre-crushed.
 This healthy zucchini tortillas recipe can also be adapted to using different types of flours and it has worked great.
 Just make sure to spray the parchment paper first to avoid the tortillas from sticking too much.
 You can make some of the best low carb and healthy tacos.
 You can make fish tacos with these healthy tortillas and they’re fantastic!
-Like we said before, you can also just eat them as a snack.
-If you want you can even add some tomato sauce, pepperoni and cheese on top.
-Then broil them for a few minutes to make a fantastic low carb pizza with a zucchini pizza crust.
-The fun possibilities are endless and we’re still not tired of devouring every single batch of zucchini tortillas that we make.

-Check out a Few of our Favorite Tools for the “Zuke Tortillas”:
+Check out a Few of our Favorite Tools for the Recipe :

 Some tools make life in the kitchen all the more enjoyable.
 Here’s some of the favorites: